davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_RuFa.md

 Here is yet another family foreign to the Americas.
-With whipbirdscracking in the background, this male rufous fantail sings hishigh-pitched song almost continuously during the dawn chorus.
+With whipbirds cracking in the background, this male rufous fantail sings his high-pitched song almost continuously during the dawn chorus.

-♫731\_RufousFantail\_071104\_T885.
+♫731.
 November 4, 2007.
-Goomburra Sectionof the Main Range National Park, Queensland.
-(9:19)
+Goomburra Section of the Main Range National Park, Queensland.
+(9:18)

 Play-731